taranarmo/matlab-ptv-docker/README.md

     $ docker build -t matlab-ptv

 You might need superuser rights to run docker, also you can check rootless mode.
+If you need to run docker with root rights run it via `sudo`.
 To run MATLAB in Docker container with GUI you need to run it as follows (see [original answer](https://www.mathworks.com/matlabcentral/answers/332224-is-it-possible-to-install-matlab-in-a-docker-image)):

     $ xhost +